AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Generalization to fine-tuning datasets.} The performance of AsFT across four fine-tuning datasets is summarized in \autoref{table: datasets}.
+The performance of AsFT across four fine-tuning datasets is summarized in Tab.~\ref{table: datasets}.
 AsFT achieves significant reductions in harmful scores (HS), with improvements of 42.00$\%$, 13.60$\%$, 41.60$\%$, and 17.20$\%$, while delivering the lowest average HS and highest accuracy among all baselines.
 These indicate the effectiveness and strong generalization potential of AsFT across diverse tasks.